-Qwest's integrated Networx Security Team will work in conjunction with the Qwest Networx CPO to identify personnel that will require access to any network elements to perform their Networx duties and ensure this data is flowed to the proper Qwest personnel to ensure access is granted.
+The Qwest integrated Networx Security team will work in conjunction with the Qwest Networx CPO to identify the personnel that will require access to any network elements to perform their Networx duties and ensure this data is flowed to the proper Qwest personnel to ensure access is granted.

-Specifically, Qwest will adhere, as applicable, to Federal Government accepted security principles and practices per NIST SP 800-14, or better, to protect our transmission facilities, switching components, network management systems and other essential contractor facilities from denial-of-service attacks, intrusions and other perceived threats.
+As detailed in this section, Qwest maintains a series of technical controls and has processes in place to not only prevent security events but also to rapidly detect, respond, and communicate to appropriate program contacts in the unlikely event that a breach does occur.
+Specifically, Qwest will adhere, as applicable, to Federal Government accepted security principles and practices, per NIST SP 800-14, or better, to protect Qwest transmission facilities, switching components, network management systems and other essential Qwest facilities from denial-of service attacks, instruction and other perceived threats.